vaib01232/E-Commerce-Follow-Along/README.md

 1. created address form frontend page
 2. Created an state that will store input address
 3. when we click on add address in profile it should navigate to this form page.

+# Milestone 22:
+1. created an endpoint that will receive the address from address form in frontend.
+2. Add the address to the address array inside user collection.